Portus: Linking Alloy with SMT-based Finite Model Finding: Evaluation

 There is a slight discrepancy between \kodkod's and \fortress{}'s semantics for finite integers. \fortress{} uses a technique called overflow-preventing finite integers (OPFI)~\cite{Zila2023}.
 In some cases, OPFI does not produce an overflow when \kodkod{} does.
 Additionally, \fortress{} uses the underlying SMT solver's integer semantics which may not match \kodkod's semantics for divide-by-zero and mod-by-zero.
-For consistent results, we modify \portus{} to mimic \kodkod's integer results during correctness testing only.\footnote{ For one model (the Chord model \cite{Zave2012a}), we use the ``Prevent overflows'' option in \kodkod{} for integers because this option is necessary in Chord for \kodkod{} to give the known correct result for all commands as specified by \cite{Zave2012a} and the model itself. }
+For consistent results, we modify \portus{} to mimic \kodkod's integer results during correctness testing only.\footnote{ For one model (the Chord model \cite{Zave2012a}), we use the ``Prevent overflows'' option in \kodkod{} for integers, and we increase the bitwidth for some commands, because this option is necessary in Chord for \kodkod{} to give the known correct result for all commands as specified by \cite{Zave2012a} and the model itself. }